JYW: Writing in Biochemistry & Molecular Biology

 Try Zotero, it is free and open source!
 Has the functionality to be able to share libraries with colleagues, can be used as a citation manager, organizer of research materials, generate bibliographic text, and more.

 Doing a group project?
-Share folders in Refworks or in Zotero to make group work easier.
+Share folders in Zotero to make group work easier.

-Use the Refworks Write-N-Cite plug-in to write your paper, insert references, and create a bibliography at the end of the paper, Zotero has a similar functionality.
+Use the Zotero plug-in for Word, Google Docs, or LibreOffice to write your paper, insert references, and create a bibliography at the end of the paper.